dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

 Step 3: Install VS Code
 --------------------------
 After this you need to install Visual Studio Code.
-This is done by pasting the following in you terminal and executing it:
+This is done by pasting the following in your terminal and pressing enter:

 .. code-block:: bash